Part VII

 what remains when grasping lets go.

-The doorway is a willingness to soften the felt boundaries of identity—while keeping consent and relational boundaries intact.
+The doorway is a willingness to soften the felt boundaries of identity—while keeping agency and boundaries intact.
 From that steadiness, you can meet profound mystery.

-Let us be clear: Void Meditation, or the “Dragon’s Plunge,” is an advanced, optional practice, fundamentally different from techniques aimed solely at relaxation or stress reduction.
+Void Meditation, the “Dragon’s Plunge,” is an advanced, optional practice.
+It is not simply relaxation or stress reduction.
 Rushed or unsupported, it can be destabilizing.

-For those who are ready, Void Meditation becomes a primary experiential gateway: a way to encounter the Entangled Firmament in lived experience rather than only conceptually.
+For those who are ready, Void Meditation becomes a primary experiential gateway: a way to meet the Void as felt source and to encounter the Entangled Firmament from within rather than only conceptually.